AidanRouai/HPC/README.md

-# Stencil Computation - COMP328 CA1
+# Parallel Matrix Convolution Engine

 This project implements a stencil computation for 3D data arrays, with both OpenMP and MPI parallelization options.
 It is designed for the 2024-2025 COMP328 coursework assignment.